Raj-Lab-UCSF/Brainframe_old/README.md

 	>
 	> brainframe(input_struct)

-	- `brainframe.m` will now create 3 on-axis view image files but will not render an image in the Matlab figure GUI.
+	- `brainframe.m` will now create 3 on-axis view image files but will not render an image in the MATLAB figure GUI.
 These files will be saved into cd or into the specified filepath.

 - **Using the `region_groups` and `cmap` fields to make colorful per-region visualizations**:

-	- The below code creates region_groups based on major region IDs:
+	- The below code creates region_groups based on major region IDs
+	- Then it creates cmap based on the number of unique region_groups

 	> reggroups = zeros(213,1);